+Another approach similar to initialization is Autoregressive-then-Diffusion Training, making the Diffusion Training as posting-training of autoregressive training.
 Dimple~\cite{yu2025dimple} uses an \emph{autoregressive-then-diffusion} training approach, demonstrating notable performance improvements for DMLLM.
-The Dimple training pipeline is divided into two distinct phases: \begin{itemize} \item \textbf{Phase I: Autoregressive Training.} In the first phase, Dimple is treated as an autoregressive model.
-It is trained using a causal attention mask and next-token prediction loss. \item \textbf{Phase II: Diffusion Fine-tuning.} After autoregressive training, the model transitions to a discrete diffusion training regime.
-Full attention masks and timestep-dependent masked language modeling losses are re-enabled. \end{itemize} This hybrid approach addresses several known limitations of pure diffusion training—such as low corpus utilization and length bias—by initializing the model with strong AR priors.
-With this hybrid training approach, Dimple achieves better alignment, improved instruction tuning, and enhanced robustness to response length variations.
+The Dimple training pipeline is divided into two distinct phases: \begin{itemize} \item \textbf{Phase I: Autoregressive Training.} In the first phase, Dimple is treated as an autoregressive model using the causal attention mask and next-token prediction loss. \item \textbf{Phase II: Diffusion Fine-tuning.} After autoregressive training, Dimple is treated as an diffusion model using the full attention masks and timestep-dependent masked language modeling losses. \end{itemize}